aberke/quiz-widgets/README.md

 TODO
 ---

+- making login smarter
+	- redirect to previous page on login callback
+	- but make sure it doesn't go to /forbidden
+		- got to page BEFORE /forbidden

 - mongo issue
 	- am I properly deleting questions and outcomes and answers?
 		- do I also need to splice from quiz.questionList when I delete a question?